Employment in UK Archaeology

 A: Your National Insurance number is your own personal account number for monitoring tax and national insurance payments.
 It is unique to you and will never change.
 It makes sure that the National Insurance contributions and the tax you pay are properly recorded against your name.
 It also acts as a reference number when communicating with the Department for Work and Pensions and HM Revenue & Customs (HMRC).

 You do not need a NI number in order to start working, however, you must begin the procedure as soon as you start.
 You will be given a provisional NI number until you receive your permanent one.

 You will need to apply by phone for a National Insurance number.
 The National Insurance number application line is 0800 141 2075.
 Monday to Friday, 8am to 6pm.

 - A bank account

 To open a bank account, you will need to either phone or visit a branch in order to book an appointment.
-The high street banks usually require proof of ID, proof of address and proof of employment.
+The banks usually require proof of ID, proof of address and proof of employment.
 Please visit a bank’s website to find about the process since it might differ from bank to bank.

 For proof of ID you can provide any of the following:

 For proof of employment your employer can provide: